emqx/emqx-usage-example/client-attributes/README.md

 - Mutual TLS authentication.
 - Allow clients which can compute password from username using a secret salt to login.
-- Allow clients with client ID matching certain field in TLS certificate to login.
+- Deny clients which do not have client ID matching the TLS certificate common name (CN).
+- Use HTTP server for MQTT client authentication and client attributes injection.
 - Client attributes extraction.
   - Method 1: HTTP authentication which returns client attributes.
   - Method 2: Client attribute directly extracted from client TLS certificate subject (DN, distinguished name).